 - i.
-The tenure and/or promotion file will comprise materials submitted by the Faculty member, the School, and the University, as required in each School including a candidate statement, any third-year policies, the annual reports for the previous three years, and a current curriculum vitae.
-[UFH 7.F] - a.
+Guidelines for Submitting a Dossier - a.
 Appendix 1 sets out the Guidelines for Preparing a Tenure and/or Promotion Dossier ("Guidelines").
-For all cases of tenure and/or promotion, it is the faculty member's responsibility to make certain that the dossier and the appended supporting materials (except materials provided by the department chair, and the external letters) are complete and submitted by the deadlines set by the Provost (under Section 3.4.1.iii above) and the implementation procedures set out in Appendix 1. - b.
+For all cases of tenure and/or promotion, it is the faculty member's responsibility to make certain that the dossier and the appended supporting materials (except materials provided by the department chair, and the external letters) are complete and submitted by the deadlines set by the Provost and the implementation procedures set out in Appendix 1. - b.
 As specified in the Guidelines, materials in support of the dossier are to be made available to, and restricted to, the reviewing committees and the appropriate university officers such as the department chair, Dean, Provost, and President. - ii.
 The procedure for soliciting outside review letters is set out in Appendix 2. - a.
 While the outside review letters are in the possession of faculty involved in the review process, it is the responsibility of every faculty member to ensure that they remain confidential from the candidate.
 When the letters are forwarded to the Promotion and Tenure Review (PTR) Committee, it is the committee's responsibility to maintain confidentiality.
 As a part of the review process, the letters will be read by the appropriate university officers, such as the department chair, Dean, Provost, and President, but not by the candidate. - b.
 After the tenure recommendation is made by the PTR Committee, the letters will be kept for two further years by the Dean's Office, and will then be destroyed and/or erased.

-3.4.4 Department Rank and Tenure Committees
+Department Rank and Tenure Committees